Philosophy

 A study of philosophical views of gender and sexuality.
 Specific authors, texts, and topics will vary and may include historical as well as contemporary perspectives.
 Typical issues covered include the following: whether gender and sexual identities are naturally given versus socially constructed; the nature and causes of gender expectations; sexism and sexual inequalities; the ways in which gender and sexuality intersect with other aspects of identity such as race, class, and culture; theories of love and sexual relationship; feminist analyses of traditional philosophical issues in metaphysics, epistemology, and ethics.
 GEP Writing Intensive.
 Counts toward Women’s Studies credit.

-"Metaethics" refers to the philosophical investigation of the fundamental nature of morality.
-This course will explore questions concerning the the objectivity or subjectivity of values, the variation of moral codes across different societies, the dynamics of moral motivation and reasons to act morally, and the relationships between morality and science, religion, art, and culture.
+This course explores questions concerning the objectivity or subjectivity of values, the variation of moral codes across different societies, the dynamics of moral motivation and reasons to act morally, and the relationships between morality, science, religion, art, and culture.

 This course will explore the philosophical underpinnings of law and cultivate an informed and critical attitude toward the theories and expressions of law.
 Readings from a variety of historical, philosophical, legal and literary sources will look at the nature of law, liberty, liability and responsibility, crime and punishment, insanity and excuse in the law, as well as attempts to use law to limit liberty and enforce morality.